-- 1.2.1 Continue to refine and employ minimum criteria or qualifications for a property to participate in the system. - 1.2.2 Maintain a reliable method for properly recognizing the level of contribution each qualifying property makes. - 1.2.3 Maintain a realistic set of timelines and requirements that must be adhered to for continued participation. - 1.2.4 Maintain standardized criteria and alternative dispute resolution techniques that will inform pre-allocation appeals process decisions.

-Strategy 1.3: Monitor public understanding and support for the Department's game management strategies.
+- 1.2.1 Continue to refine and employ minimum criteria or qualifications for a property to participate in private land use systems. - 1.2.2 Maintain a reliable method for properly recognizing the level of contribution each qualifying property makes. - 1.2.3 Maintain a realistic set of timelines and requirements that must be adhered to for continued participation. - 1.2.4 Maintain standardized criteria and alternative dispute resolution techniques that will inform pre-allocation appeals process decisions. - Strategy 1.3: Monitor availability of information on big game biology, management strategies, habitat, and contextual issues.

-- 1.3.1 Engage a marketing professional to design and implement a monitoring process and analyze the results thereof. - Objective 2: That by 2012 the Department has established broadly supported management objectives for 9 species of big game, 4 species of small game, and 7 species of fish that maximize recreational and economic benefits within the context of relevant biological, ecological, physical, social, economic, political, spatial, and legislative factors. - Strategy 2.1: Collaborate with land management agencies, landowners, and other affected interests to establish broadly supported management objectives for game animals and game fish.
+- 1.3.1.
+Keep annual log of information made available and the modes of its dissemination. - Objective 2: That by 2014 the Department has established broadly supported management objectives for 9 species of big game, 4 species of small game, and 7 fishing waters that maximize recreational and economic benefits within the context of relevant biological, ecological, physical, social, economic, political, spatial, and legislative factors. - Strategy 2.1: Collaborate with land management agencies, landowners, and other affected interests to establish broadly supported resource-based management objectives for game animals and game fish.